 - Increased profit margins: Poor planning and unexpected events make it impossible to finish the job on time and within budget.
 However, proper estimating helps one account for both expected and unexpected costs, thus protecting profit margins.

 - Better reputation: Proper planning helps a builder finish the projects on time and within budget.
-This fosters stronger relations with the client and wins the builder repeat business.
+This fosters stronger relations with the client and wins the builder’s repeat business.

 Who Creates the Cost Estimates?

-During the creation of estimates, the contractor oversees the link between the budget and schedule.
+During the creation of estimates, the contractor oversees the link between the budget and the schedule.

 Factors That Influence Estimating Construction Jobs

-As with any business process, there are certain aspects of construction estimating that are either directly within your control or outside of it.
-While you might not be able to directly change certain aspects of your estimating process, you can always maintain awareness.
+As with any business process, certain aspects of construction estimating are either directly within your control or outside of it.
+While you might not be able to change certain aspects of your estimating process directly, you can always maintain awareness.

 Some of the most prominent factors that will have an influence on your construction estimating process include:

-- Who is responsible for estimating: This depends on the structure of your company and whether the initial client meetings are led by sales representatives or contractors.
+- Who is responsible for estimating: This depends on the structure of your company and whether sales representatives or contractors lead the initial client meetings.
 Each of these roles could bring a unique perspective or emphasis to the table.
 In some scenarios, a company has a dedicated estimator on staff.

-- Which method you implement: When estimating new jobs, there are several different approaches within the industry.
+- Which method do you implement: When estimating new jobs, there are several different approaches within the industry.
 Depending on which one your company favours, you might get different outcomes.
-As a result, it could be beneficial to know which method your direct competitors are using.
+As a result, knowing which method your direct competitors are using could be beneficial.